AdenTrav/Chowns-Piano/README.md

 <details>
 <summary>For VST3 for Mac</summary>

-The install for Mac devices should be pretty similar to the install for Windows, if you're using Logic Pro here is the **default** install location for third-party plugins (https://support.apple.com/en-us/102239).
-Drag the VST file to that folder, or wherever you keep your third-party plugins installed.
+The install for Mac devices should be pretty similar to the install for Windows, just drop the VST3 instance wherever you keep your third-party plugins.
 </details>